StGerGer/cs455-p3/README.md

-# CS455 p2-identityserver
+# CS455 p3-identityserver

 * Authors: Nate St. George, Tanner Purves
 * Class: CS455 or CS555 [Distributed Systems] Section #1 Spring 2020

 ## Overview

-IdentityServer which accepts account requests from users.
+Distributed IdentityServer which accepts account requests from users.

 ## Files
     * IdClient.java      - Client entrypoint file
     * IdServer.java      - Server entrypoint file
     * LoginRequest.java  - Source file
+    * ServerRequest.java - Source file
     * UserData.java      - Source file
     * mysecurity.policy  - Java security policy file
     * pom.xml            - Maven config file
+    * Dockerfile         - Build file
+    * docker-compose.yml - Build file
+    * Makefile           - Build file
     * README.md          - This file

 ## Building the code

 From within the root directory of the project:

-    $ mvn package
-    $ java -cp target/p2-1.0-SNAPSHOT-jar-with-dependencies.jar -Djava.security.policy=./mysecurity.policy IdServer [--numport <port#>] [--verbose]

-Then in another terminal:
+    $ make [SIZE=<num_servers] // By default, 3 servers are generated unless otherwise specified with the SIZE parameter
-    $ java -cp target/p2-1.0-SNAPSHOT-jar-with-dependencies.jar IdClient --server <serverhost> [--numport <port#] <query>
+    $ java -cp target/p3-1.0-SNAPSHOT-jar-with-dependencies.jar IdClient --server <serverhost> [--numport <port#] <query>

+When wanting to take down servers and clean up directory, from the root directory simply run:
+    $ make clean

 ## Testing

-Testing this code was fairly simple.
-Through simply interacting with the client application and adding debug statements throughout the code, we were able to simply and swiftly test and debug the code.
-We ran through every feature that was listed on the assignment documentation when testing the program by hand so that we could ensure we had implemented the necessary features.
+Testing this code was a bit different than the previous project.
+Initially it was trying to get the docker containers to be able to see each other and communicate through the RMI port.
+Then it was checking the logs to see if our DEBUG statements indicated that they had performed correctly when it came to elections and server discovery.
+However after looking through each of the feature requirements, we were able to ensure that we tested correctly.

 ## Reflection

-Throughout the development process, we communicated well as a team.
-This allowed for easy distribution of the workload.
-I believe we split up the work on this project quite equally, all while getting to dabble in both sides of this project (server and client).
+Once again we communicated quite well throughout this process of developing this project.
+We were able to split up the worklaod evenly and work together well enough as a team to put together a nearly finished product.
+We were able to utilize Docker and docker-compose for simple and effective scalability with our servers.

-As far as the development process goes, we simply used a github repository and communication to tackle the project.
-This was a system that worked quite well in this scenario.
+As far as the development process goes, we simply used a github repository and communication to tackle the project as well as Dockerhub to store our docker images.
+This worked very well for this project.

-We decided to go with Apache Maven as our build system after including one of the apache cli arg parsing packages.
-This allowed for us to simply handle dependencies and make building and running the project quite simple.
+This project was a lot of fun to work on and even as it comes to a close I am thinking of ways to better it... a load-balancer maybe?
+Thank you for a fantastic class and a fantastic learning experience :)

 ## Extras